Neloreck/dreamplate/README.md

 ## Side packages (waiting for)

-- Hooks implementation for react-router
+- Hooks implementation for react-router (less VDOM tree pollution)
-- Hooks implementation for react-jss
-- JSDOM web components support
 - SSR better support (suspense, lazy and other features)